muscovite/muscovite.github.io/website/content/seattle-food/ice-cream.md

 - Salt & Straw
     - interesting sounding flavors rarely live up to expectations
 - Full Tilt
+    - Thai Tea and Ube are decent sometimes
 - Fainting Goat
+    - weird because they are basically the same store as Nutty Squirrel
 - Shug's

 ## To try